TheRealKaup/KTech/tutorials.md

 }
 ```

 - `Engine::PrepareTerminal({10, 10});` - This function sets terminal settings, such as hiding the cursor, and prepares other miscellaneous terminal-related stuff.
-The parameter is an `Engine::UVector2D` (which is a class with 2 `unsigned long int` types, representing an unsigned 2D point) stating the size of the graphical ouput in character cells.
+The parameter is an `Engine::UPoint` (which is a class with 2 `unsigned long int` types, representing an unsigned 2D point) stating the size of the graphical ouput in character cells.
 This function is mandatory before printing anything to the terminal.
 - `Engine::tps = 24;` - `Engine::tps` is a global variable that the engine provides.
 This, as the name suggets, states the ticks per second rate.
 This is mandatory before
 - `Engine::thisTickStartTP.SetToNow();` - Before entering the loop you need to inform the engine with the current time so `WaitUntilNextTick()` can correctly suspend the thread specifically after the first tick.
 This is what this line does. `Engine::thisTickStartTP` is an instance of class `Engine::TimePoint` which `WaitUntilNextTick()` uses to remember the last time it was called, and to know for how long to suspend the thread when called.
 - `Engine::WaitUntilNextTick();` - will wait and return return until the time is right for the next tick, meaning it is suspending the thread and thus the loop.
 If there is no time left to wait for the next tick (perhaps because the game did too many operations this tick), then it will return immediately.